Aug 22, 2019

 Push Notifications: All the above notification types can be push notifications also.
 They ideally appear on the locked screen or at the top without interrupting the user’s activity.
 These messages have a limited word count as well.
 Push notifications are of two types.
 One that requires you to take immediate action and the second one is passive notification.
 Most of the examples shown above are passive notifications.
 The image below shows a notification of a Medium article that seeks an immediate reaction:

 Push notification with action

 “Output” is the part where the notification will be displayed on the digital platform.
 The output section can showcase notifications from multiple sources or just one.
-Some digital platforms have a separate notification center, where all the notifications are shown to the user, eg. Pinterest and Facebook.
+Some digital platforms have a separate notification center, where all the notifications are shown to the user, eg. Pinterest and Facebook or LinkedIn.
 They bundle information about who liked your posts, what people you are following are doing, etc. into a single notification center.